doingwebthings/lean/README.md

 Customize emails here.

-- does nothing yet
+- removes wordpress from default-emails, set from and from-name
+- caution: since this is in the theme you can´t override "pluggable" mail functions here

 ####shortcodes.php

 A file to add shortcodes.

-- does nothing yet

 ####template-tags.php

-A file for helper functions used in template files.
+A file for helper functions used in template files. base_url(), asset_url(), trunc(), is_child(), is_ancestor(), ... mostly functions already provided by wp but not to my liking.

 ####theme-setup.php